FlutterKaigi/2021/CONTRIBUTING.md

 ### How to find a task

-I'm using GitHub Issue for task management.
-Find the Issue you want to contribute here.
-Pull Requests without issues are fine.
-In that case, please provide details such as the reason, cause, and solution in the Pull Request.
+We are using GitHub Issue for task management.
+Please find the Issue you want to contribute here.
+You can also make Pull Requests without relation to any issues.
+In this case, please provide details such as the reason, cause, and solution in the Pull Request.

 ### How to get started with a contribution